 Manifest Specification¶

-file at the root of its distribution ZIP.
+Every plugin ships with a plugin.json file at the root of its distribution ZIP.
 The manifest controls how RefMD loads, routes, and authorises the plugin.

 Minimal Example¶